microsoft/ivy/doc/examples/values.md

 As an example, consider using an array as a representation of a set.
 Here is the start of a module that accomplishes that:

-    include collections
+    #lang ivy1.7

-    module set(index,elem) = {
+    module set(elem) = {

-        instance arr:array(index.t,elem)
+        type this

-        alias t = arr.t
+        alias t = this

-        function contains(X:t,y:elem) = exists Z. 0 <= Z & Z < arr.end(X) & arr.value(X,Z) = y
+        relation contains(X:t,Y:elem)
+        action emptyset returns(s:t)
+        action add(s:t,e:elem) returns (s:t)
         ...
-    }

-Our set representation gives us a type `t` representing a set of values of the given type `elem`.
-The type `t` is just an alias for an array type, which we create by instantiating the module `array`.
+Notice something new here: `type this`.
+This declares a type with the same name as the object we are declaring (which won't be known until we instantiate this module).
+For convenience, we create an alias `t` for this type.
+This interface of our abstact set type contains a relation and two actions.

-Our set type also defines a *representation function*.
-This tells us what abstract set a given value of type `set.t` represents.
-In particular, `contains(x,y)` is `true` if a given `elem` *y* can be found somewhere in the array representing set `x`.
+The relation `contains` acts as a *representation function*.
+This tells us what abstract set a given value of type `set` represents.
 The representation function allows us write specifications using the abstract value that is represented.
-This means we can can pass around values of type `set.t` as if they were actually abstract sets instead of arrays.
+This means we can can pass around values of type `set` as if they were actually abstract sets instead of arrays.

-Let's start to build some operations on concrete sets:
+Now let's specify the semantics of our two set operations in terms of the `contains` relation.

-    module set(index,elem) = {
+    module set(elem) = {
         ...

-        action emptyset returns(s:t)
-        action add(s:t,e:elem) returns (s:t)

         object spec = {
             after emptyset {